jean-pierreBoth/graphembed/Readme.md

 It is intrinsically asymetric in nature.
 It nevertheless gives access to the spectrum of Adamic Adar representing the graph and so to the required dimension to get a valid embedding in $R^{n}$.

-The Sketching embedding is much faster for large graphs but embeds in space consisting in sequences of node id equipped with the Jaccard Distance.
+The Sketching embedding is much faster for large graphs but embeds in a space consisting in sequences of node id equipped with the Jaccard distance.

-The *embed* module takes embedding and possibly validation in one directive.
+The *embed* module takes embedding and possibly validation commands in one directive.

 The general syntax is :